Optimal tie-breaking rules: Discussion

 This class of contest success functions with a possibility of tie was axiomatized by \citet{blavatskyy2010contest}.
-For such contest success functions, it follows from Theorem 1 of \citet{fu2020optimal} that the contest has a unique pure-strategy Nash equilibrium.
+For such contest success functions, we have the following lemma.

-\begin{lemrep} Suppose the contest $C$ satisfies assumption \ref{ass:concave}.
+\begin{lemrep} Suppose the contest $C$ satisfies Assumption \ref{ass:concave}.
 Then, for any increasing and convex cost function $c$ with $c(0)=0$ and any tie-breaking rule $q\in [0,1]$, the contest admits a unique pure-strategy Nash equilibrium. \end{lemrep} \begin{proof} Let $f_1,f_2$ denote the increasing and concave impact functions that define the contest success functions $p_1,p_2,p_0$.
 For any $q \in [0,1]$, we can write the probability that player $i$ eventually wins the contest as where Observe that $g_i$ is also twice-differentiable, strictly increasing and concave.
 Thus, it follows from Theorem 1 of \citet{fu2020optimal} that there exists a unique pure-strategy Nash equilibrium in this game. \end{proof}

-The proof proceeds by defining impact functions $g_1(x_1)=f_1(x_1)+q$ and $g_2(x_2)=f_2(x_2)+(1-q)$.
-Since these impact functions define a regular concave contest, it follows from Theorem 1 of \citet{fu2020optimal} that the game admits a unique pure-strategy Nash equilibrium\footnote{Observe that a tie-breaking rule essentially defines additive head-starts $q$ and $1-q$ in the \citet{blavatskyy2010contest} model.
+Given a tie-breaking rule $q \in [0,1]$, we can define impact functions $g_1(x_1)=f_1(x_1)+q$ and $g_2(x_2)=f_2(x_2)+(1-q)$ which, together with a convex cost function, constitute a regular concave contest (as defined in Definition 1 of \citet{fu2020optimal}).
+The result then follows from Theorem 1 of \citet{fu2020optimal} which says that there exists a unique pure-strategy Nash equilibrium in regular concave contest games\footnote{Observe that a tie-breaking rule essentially defines additive head-starts $q$ and $1-q$ in the \citet{blavatskyy2010contest} model.
 While previous work has studied the problem of finding optimal head-starts (\citet{franke2018optimal, fu2020optimal, li2023optimally}), our problem of finding the optimal tie-breaking rule is different in that the head-starts must add up to some constant.}. \\ The unique pure-strategy Nash equilibrium may involve both players exerting positive effort, in which case it is characterized by the first-order conditions \ref{foc1} and \ref{foc2}.
 Going forward, we will focus on the special case where $f_1(x)=f_2(x)=f(x)=x^r$ for $r \in (0,1]$ and $c(x)=x$.
 With these parametric assumptions, the first-order conditions are given by

 where $P_2=p_2+(1-q)p_0$ and $P_1=p_1+qp_0$.

 We note here that for $r=1$, the solution to these conditions is